oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

 We can modify the code where we added attractions to the map (in `scripts/index.js`) to also add them to the side panel on the page.
 There's some more helper functions to help you with this.
 They get you easy access to the HTML elements (`HELPER.getFeatureUI()` gives you reference to the side panel) on the page and output HTML for a given feature (`HELPER.createFeaturePanel()`) so you don't have to type it in yourself.

 Each attraction will be listed in it's own collapsible panel so that the information can be seen by clicking the name of the attraction.
 We add code for populating the side panel to the same getFeatures() handling we used in previous step.
-After this the function will be as follows:
+You should *replace* the previous `HELPER.getFeatures()` functions with the following one:

 ```javascript
 HELPER.getFeatures().then(function(geojson) {